 What storage methods work best for thumbprint rosin?

 Store thumbprint rosin in airtight glass containers at temperatures between 35-45°F to maintain consistency and prevent degradation.
-Paper or parchment wrapping works for short-term storage but may absorb some resin over time.
-A mason jar provides excellent protection from air exposure and helps preserve the material's original texture and potency.
+Paper wrapping works for short-term storage but may absorb some resin over time.

 Why is thumbprint rosin more expensive per gram than commercial rosin?